 Any mollusk that has a shell can also create a pearl, but pearls are usually formed by mollusks that have two shells.

-Pearls can take anywhere from a few months to a few years to develop depending on the water conditions and the size and type of mollusk.
+Pearls can take anywhere from a few months to a few years to develop, depending on the water conditions and the size and type of mollusk.

 Natural pearls have been harvested from the Indian Ocean, the Persian Gulf, and the Red Sea for thousands of years.

-Saltwater pearls are made by oysters whereas freshwater pearls are usually made by mussels.
+Saltwater pearls are made by oysters, whereas freshwater pearls are usually made by mussels.

 The shell of the mollusk is what determines the coloring of a pearl.
 Colors range from white to gold to purple to black.

-What are Cultured Pearls?
+What are cultured pearls?

 Virtually all pearls (about 95%) harvested today are cultured or cultivated pearls, meaning mollusks are artificially implanted with small seeds and tended to on a farm.
 It is very rare to find a pearl of a large size nowadays that forms naturally.

-In the early 1900's, three Japanese men Kokichi Mikimoto, Tokichi Nishikawa and Tatsuhei Mise had all discovered a method to cultivating pearls.
+In the early 1900's, three Japanese men Kokichi Mikimoto, Tokichi Nishikawa and Tatsuhei Mise had all discovered a method to cultivate pearls.
 Eventually, Kokichi Mikimoto bought out the other two men and created 'Mikimoto' pearls that are still to this day a favorite brand of high-quality cultured saltwater Akoya pearls.

 - The farming of pearls is also referred to as "periculture."